 1. Start making cold brew coffee

 One batch can last the whole week.
-All you have to do is mix it 1:1 with water or milk, then add your choice of extras.10 Ready-To-Drink Cold Brew Coffees For A Deluxe Summer Caffeine Fix
+All you have to do is mix the cold brew concentrate at a 1:1 ratio with water or milk, then add your choice of extras.

 What’s the difference between iced cold brew coffee and iced coffee?